Triangle

 The above advice applies to accommodation at Ancaster Hall, Cavendish Hall, Cripps Hall, Dagfa House, Derby Hall, Florence Boot Hall, Lenton and Wortley Hall, Lincoln Hall, Melton Hall, Newark Hall, Nightingale Hall, Rutland Hall, Sherwood Hall, and Varsity.

-Accommodation will email you to let you know what costs you will have to meet and what discount you will receive.
+The Accommodation team will email you to let you know what costs you will have to meet and what discount you will receive.

 If you want to stay on in your accommodation past your first year of study or want to move within the options outlined on our website, and want us to recommend that your discount will continue, please let us know.
 We may need to review your needs, but even if everything is the same we need to know of your plans in order to ensure your discount is secured.